lowRISC/ibex/doc/verification.rst

 as interrupts and debug requests) start being tested, as while ISS models can simulate traps due to exceptions, they cannot model traps due to external stimulus.
-In order to provide support for these sorts of scenarios to verify if the core has entered the proper interrupt handler, entered debug mode properly, updated any CSRs correctly, and so on, the handshaking mechanism provided by the RISCV-DV instruction generator is heavily used, which effectively allows the core to send status information to the testbench during program execution for any analysis that is required to increase verification effectiveness.
+In order to provide support for these sorts of scenarios to verify if the core has entered the proper interrupt handler, entered Debug Mode properly, updated any CSRs correctly, and so on, the handshaking mechanism provided by the RISCV-DV instruction generator is heavily used, which effectively allows the core to send status information to the testbench during program execution for any analysis that is required to increase verification effectiveness.